emanuelpina/mailygo/README.md

 ## Special form fields

 You can find a sample form in the `form.html` file.
-Only fields whose name do not start with an underscore (`_`) will be sent by email.
+Fields whose name do not start with an underscore (`_`) will be sent by email.
 Fields with an underscore serve as control fields for special purposes:

 | Name | Type | Default value | Usage |
 |---|---|---|---|